varshith2003/MyPortfolio/README.md

 # 📋 Project Overview

-This portfolio website is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and showcases a multi-page layout.
+This portfolio website is built using the MERN stack (React.js, Node.js) and showcases a multi-page layout.
 It is designed to be fully responsive, ensuring optimal viewing across various devices.

 Live Demo : [Portfolio](https://portfolio-b8530.web.app/)